t-d-k/LibreCrypt/docs/technical_details__build_notes.md

     3. Ensure that the correct path to each component is added to your Delphi environment ("Tools | Environment Options...", "Library" tab)

     Note: Some components in this package are forms containing others in the same package.
 So, if you open a form in the package before installing it, you may see a message saying 'Field X does not have a corresponding component.
 Remove the declaration?'.
 If you do, click 'Cancel', clicking 'yes' will result in the component being deleted from the '.pas' file.
-  3. Open the DoxBox Explorer project ("DoxBoxExplorer.dproj" under .\src\PC\gui\explorer)
+  3. Open the LibreCrypt Explorer project ("LibreCryptExplorer.dproj" under .\src\PC\gui\explorer)
   3. If you have the dxgettext software installed (see above), ensure that the compiler directive "\_DXGETTEXT" is set.
 Otherwise, make sure that this compiler directive is _not_ set.
   4 Build the application.
-  You should now find a file called "DoxBoxExplorer.exe" in the directory above the "src" directory
+  You should now find a file called "LibreCryptExplorer.exe" in the directory above the "src" directory

 You have now successfully built the GUI frontend